-Button Parameter Description -@- -@- Show All Manipulators Lets you immediately see the resting position in red (Setup) and the animated position in green.
-Show All Regions of Influence Lets you visualize the area within which the art will be influenced by the deformation effect-see Rigging Tool Properties on page 1138. = Automatically Create Group when Creating a New Deformation Rig This option automatically creates a deformation group connected to the input port of the selected element.
+Button Parameter Description Show All Manipulators Lets you immediately see the resting position in red (Setup) and the animated position in green.
+Show All Regions of Influence Lets you visualize the area within which the art will be influenced by the deformation effect-see Rigging Tool Properties on page 1213. = Automatically Create Group when Creating a New Deformation Rig This option automatically creates a deformation group connected to the input port of the selected element.
 This group includes all the necessary deformation nodes you created.

+Button Parameter Description a Control Create Bone in Shape Aware Module This option lets you add a bone in the Shape Aware Module.
+Create Cages in Shape Aware Module This option lets you add a cage in the Shape Aware Module.
 Bone Sets the zone of influence for newly created Bone deformation points: • Zero Influence: The Zone of Influence does not exist.
 No deformation will happen. • Infinite Influence: This is the default option and is the most commonly used.
 The Zone of Influence has no boundary and covers the whole element to which the deformer is linked and its children, excluding areas that are already part of another elliptic or shaped Zone of Influence.
 The Infinite Influence zone will extend from the centre of your skeleton to infinity, working perpendicularly to the skeleton. • Elliptic Influence: The Zone of Influence boundary is defined by an elliptical shape; its size can be customized using the Bone, Articulation or Curve node properties or by using the Transform tool.
 The Elliptic Influence will most likely be used on a bitmap picture you want to deform. • Shaped Influence: The Zone of Influence boundary is defined by a shape which you can customize using the Transform tool.
 The Shaped Influence will most likely be used on a bitmap picture you want to deform.
 Influence Radius For Bone deformations with an Elliptic Influence, this sets the size of the influence zone.
-Curve Sets the zone of influence for newly created Curve deformation points: • Zero Influence: The Zone of Influence does not exist.
-No

-Button Parameter Description Infinite Influence: This is the default option and is the most commonly used.
+Curve Sets the zone of influence for newly created Curve deformation points: Zero Influence: The Zone of Influence does not exist.
+No deformation will happen.
+Infinite Influence: This is the default option and is the most commonly used.
 The Zone of Influence has no boundary and covers the whole element to which the deformer is linked and its children, excluding areas that are already part of another elliptic or shaped Zone of Influence.
-The Infinite Influence zone will extend from the centre of your skeleton to infinity, working perpendicularly to the skeleton.
+The Infinite Influence zone will extend from the centre of your skeleton

+Button Parameter Description to infinity, working perpendicularly to the skeleton.
 Elliptic Influence: The Zone of Influence boundary is defined by an elliptical shape; its size can be customized using the Bone, Articulation or Curve node properties or by using the Transform tool.
 The Elliptic Influence will most likely be used on a bitmap picture you want to deform.
 Shaped Influence: The Zone of Influence boundary is defined by a shape which you can customize using the Transform tool.
 The Shaped Influence will most likely be used on a bitmap picture you want to deform.
 Influence Radius For Curve deformations with an Elliptic Influence, this sets the size of the influence zone.